mcnic16/glutenfree-recipes2023/README.md

 This was related to the line mongo.db.starter.update({"_id": ObjectId(starter_id)}, edited_starter) in my edit_starters function in app.py, so I had downgrade pymongo from  4.3.3 to 3.12.3.

 ## Deployment

+- The project was deployed to Heroku using the following steps...

+1. In the Gitpod Terminal type pip3 list - which will show which Python packages are  currently    installed in our workspace.
+2. Type pip3 freeze --local > requirements.txt - which will freeze the current Python packages into a requirements.txt.
+Then check requirements.txt to make sure the files were created succesfully.
+3. Type echo web: python app.py > Procfile in the terminal to create the Procfile required for Heroku and make sure there no blank line underneath.
+4. Log into Heroku
+5. When you are logged in on your dashboard click on Create a New App.
+6. Give your app a name and select the region closest to you.
+7. Click Create app
+8. Setup Automatic Deployment from the GitHub repository.
+9. Make sure your GitHub profile is displayed, then add the repository name,  then click 'Search'. once it finds your repo, click to connect to this app.
+10. From the Settings tab on Heroku, and click "Reveal Conig Vars"
+11. Add the following variables:
+    IP: 0.0.0.0
+    MONGO_DBNAME:
+    MONGO_URI
+    PORT: 5000
+    SECRET_KEY:
+12. Push all files in Github
+13. Enable Automatic Deployment on Heroku
+14. Click Deploy Branch
+15. Once that is built click "View" to launch app.

 ## Acknowledgements
+-   My Mentor for continuous helpful feedback.
+-   Tutor support at Code Institute for their support
+-   Images were from a Google Image search for pictures of GlutenFree food.